 Inspired by real events connected to one of the production’s original cast members, The Ferryman explores fallout from The Troubles (the Northern Ireland conflict of the late 20th century), in particular the events surrounding the deaths of IRA hunger strikers.
 The show transports audiences to a farmhouse in festive mood – but destined to be overshadowed by the ghosts of the past.

 The Ferryman won widespread critical acclaim when it opened at the Royal Court earlier in 2017, earning 15 five star reviews.
-It became the fastest selling show in the theatre’s history before transferring to the West End’s Gielgud Theatre, where, due to overwhelming demand and further rave reviews from audience members, The Ferryman is booking until 19 May 2018.
+It became the fastest selling show in the theatre’s history before transferring to the West End’s Gielgud Theatre, receiving overwhelming demand and further rave reviews from audience members.

 Please note that performances for The Ferryman begin earlier than usual: Monday-Saturday 7pm, Wednesday & Saturday 1.30pm.